jaemil/jaemil/README.md

 </h1>

 <p align="center">
-I'm a Freelance Fullstack Developer based in Stuttgart, Germany, and I'm currently working on my own Idea -> <a href="https://findnlink.com">Findnlink</a>.
+I'm a Freelance Fullstack Developer based in Stuttgart, Germany, I'm currently working on -> <a href="https://findnlink.com">Findnlink</a>.
   <br />
   I'm passionate about Design, Frontend and AI.
   <br />